 CG JROTC Instructor Positions opening in 2021

-Coast Guard JROTC Instructor Position openings for retired CG members in the 2021-2022 academic year
+Coast Guard JROTC Instructor Position openings for the 2021-2022 academic year.

 The Coast Guard is pleased to announce the establishment of two new CG JROTC units: one at Lucy Beckham High School (LBHS) in Mt.
 Pleasant, SC, and one at Pinellas Park High School (PPHS) in Largo, FL, in the 2021-2022 academic year.
-We are encouraging the highest caliber influential leaders who meet the program qualifications and have a passion for developing service-minded citizens to pursue the opportunity of being a CG JROTC instructor at one of these units.
-Interested individuals should begin right away by applying for Navy JROTC instructor certification as key deadlines are fast approaching.
-After receiving certification, individuals will apply directly with the appropriate school districts in the spring of 21.
+We are encouraging the highest caliber influential leaders who meet the program qualifications and have a passion for developing service-minded citizens of character to pursue the opportunity of being a CG JROTC instructor at one of these units.

 Each unit will be under the leadership of a Senior Maritime Science Instructor (SMSI), accompanied by a Maritime Science Instructor (MSI) who teaches independently of, but shares program responsibilities with, the SMSI.
 The SMSI shall be a retired officer (W-2 through O-6), and the MSI shall be a retired noncommissioned officer (E-6 through E-9).
 For both instructors, teaching certification or experience in secondary education will be preferred.
 Coast Guard instructor certification or training experience will also be preferred.